stommen/stommen.github.io/_pages/education.md

 title: Education
 permalink: /education/
 description: |
   Courses taken during my university time.
-I hold a bachelor's degree in engineering physics from Chalmers and am now pursuing a Master's in physics.
-I have also completed one of two years on my way to a Bachelor of Science in Business and Economics from Gothenburg University.
-During spring 2025, I attended an exchange semester at Nanyang Technological University as part of my Physics MSc.
+I hold a Bachelor's degree in Engineering Physics from Chalmers and I'm now pursuing a Master's in Physics.
+I have also completed one of two years on my way to a Bachelor of Science in Business and Economics from University of Gothenburg.
+During spring 2025, I attended an exchange semester at Nanyang Technological University as part of my Physics M.Sc.
 nav: true
 nav_order: 4
 display_categories: